-Arkansas woman convicted in husband’s killing to get parole
+Arkansas woman convicted of killing husband getting clemency

 LITTLE ROCK, Ark.
-(AP) - Arkansas’ governor on Wednesday announced he planned to commute the life sentence of a woman convicted more than three decades ago of fatally shooting her husband, who had physically abused her.
+(AP) - A woman convicted more than three decades ago of fatally shooting her husband, who had physically abused her, will have her life sentence commuted, Arkansas Gov. Asa Hutchinson said Wednesday.

-Gov. Asa Hutchinson announced his intent to make Willie Mae Harris, 72, immediately eligible for parole, citing the physical abuse Harris suffered.
+Hutchinson announced his intent to make Willie Mae Harris, 72, immediately eligible for parole, citing the physical abuse Harris suffered.
 Harris was convicted of first-degree murder in 1985.

 “She had been a victim of domestic violence for a long period of time, there’s evidence of that,” Hutchinson said in a speech at the Governor’s Mansion to the Political Animals Club.
 “She proclaimed her evidence but for a lot of different reasons, I granted clemency to Willie Mae Harris today.”